simbo1905/zkmongomaps/readme.md

 	-Dzkmongomaps.mongo.user=zkmongomaps
 	-Dzkmongomaps.mongo.password=xxx

-The defaults are defined within zkmongogmaps.properties
+The defaults are configured within zkmongogmaps.properties

-Upon first startup the application will attempt to load its own test data from the file zips.json.gz which was sourced from http://media.mongodb.org/zips.json This may take more than a minute.
+Upon first startup the application will attempt to load its own test data from the file zips.json.gz which was sourced from http://media.mongodb.org/zips.json The one time dataload may take more than a minute.

-Note that the code assumes you are running mongodb with --auth with a username and password added to the particular db.
-This matches how mongo runs on Redhat Openshift.
-You can edit the CityConfig.java to take out the credentials code see the comment in that class.
+Note that the code assumes you are running mongod with --auth and a username and password added to the application db:

 [Mongo DB - Adding Users](http://docs.mongodb.org/manual/tutorial/control-access-to-mongodb-with-authentication/#adding-users)

+This matches how mongo runs on a cloud provider such as Redhat Openshift.
+You can edit the CityConfig.java to take out the credential setting line if required.

 ## Running On Redhat Openshift PaaS